 But I discovered a unique place today: Automania - an urban oasis of outsider art created by a man named Bill Silveira.Today I had the unique opportunity to see his place of business and I was awestruck.
 While strolling around Jingletown it's hard not to notice a HUGE building

+with strangely crafted window grates and unique signage.
 Look up and you'll see old cars...but not just junkers.
 These beauties were once considered the cream of the crop.Keep walking and you'll find fronts of old cars used as planters and the hoods of police cruisers turned into awnings.
 Everywhere are address signs made out of rusted metal

+and crowbars used in place of razor wire.
 And at every turn there is a sense of humor and artistry that one hopes to find in a

 hardscrabble artist's community like Jingletown.

 You have to ask yourself: who's responsible for all this metalwork?
+Bill Silveira is the artist behind it all.

 He bought this huge building in 1992.
 It was dilapidated and abandoned and

-almost two years.
+had been on the market for almost two years.
 He saw it's potential, though, and for

 16 years it has housed his business - Automania.